hackingbeauty/react-mic/README.md

 &nbsp;
 &nbsp;

+# React-Mic-Plus

+If you need a version of this React component that only supports the WAV audio format on every device (iOS + Android), you can purchase [React-Mic-Plus](https://react-mic-plus.professionalreactapp.com).

+React-Mic-Plus also comes with an optional pause feature and additional [premium enhancements](https://react-mic-plus.professionalreactapp.com).

+**PLEASE NOTE**: Apple does not allow audio recording from the Chrome browser on Iphone/iOS.
+To record audio from a web application on an Iphone, a user must use the Safari browser.
+There is no way around this.

+&nbsp;
+&nbsp;

 # Get Support

 Join the [Slack channel](https://hackingbeauty-slack-invite.herokuapp.com) if you have any questions or problems with React-Mic or React-Sound-Gold.
 I'm here to help you build amazing apps with audio recording capabilities.